AaronMBuhr/ImageComments/README.md

 - 🤖 **AI Parameters** - Special support for AI generation parameters commonly found in PNG files
 - 📋 **Easy Copying** - Copy metadata to clipboard with a single click
 - 🎯 **Simple Interface** - Clean, user-friendly WPF interface
+- 💻 **Console Mode** - Command-line option to print metadata directly to console (perfect for automation)
 - ⚡ **Fast & Lightweight** - No external dependencies, works as a standalone application
 - 🖱️ **Drag & Drop Ready** - Launch with command-line arguments or batch file